Nihari: Popularity

 In some restaurants, a few kilograms from each day's leftover nihari is added to the next day's pot; this reused portion of the dish is known as taar and is believed to provide a unique flavour.
 Some nihari outlets in Old Delhi claim to have kept an unbroken cycle of taar going for more than a century.
+Nihari may be consumed with Khamiri Roti.

 Medicinal remedies

 Nihari is also used as a home remedy for fever, rhinorrhea, and the common cold.